 True digital adoption is true empowerment

+The pursuit of digital adoption is all about helping people excel.
 When users can maximize all features and capabilities of their digital tools, when they can complete processes with ease and efficiency, they are positioned to not only thrive in their role, but to help the company realize its goals.
 That’s why it’s imperative to keep the human user at the center of your digital adoption strategy.
 Aimee Pasia

 , Senior HRIS Analyst at Quest Diagnostics, put it this way.
 “At the heart, it starts with our employees.
 Our goal is to get our software to partner together and work efficiently with our people.”
 However, this can be challenging.
 Mindy Lieberman

 , VP of Enterprise System, Peloton Interactive, gave the audience some advice to help them on their journey: “The most important barrier [to digital adoption] is lack of focus.
 There’s always more to do than people to do it.
 The essence of strategy is what you decide not to do.
 And the agreement to stick around until you do it properly until you move along to the next shiny object.”

 For the real world, you need real-time support

 Traditional methods of training are no longer adequate for the rapidly changing and highly developed contemporary workplace.
 Employees — those who are “in the trenches” of digital technology — have known this for years.
 As business leaders increasingly prioritize digital transformation initiatives in their business strategies, the need for a robust digital adoption strategy has become more and more obvious.
 Contextual guidance

 , Product Manager at SEI Investments, discussed how his firm uses WalkMe to help onboard and train financial advisors with contextual guidance and real-time communication.
 On top of better engagement

+and preparedness among financial advisors, O’Malley emphasized the solution’s ability to save SEI tremendous hours of development time, training efforts, and support calls.
 “We all work for ‘agile’ companies… so we know agile doesn’t always mean agile,” said Matt.
 “For that kind of stuff, WalkMe is a lifesaver.”

 More illuminating conversations to come

+We can’t wait for our upcoming Roadshow events in Chicago and Boston, and we hope you can join us!
+Digital adoption is gaining momentum, and seizing opportunities to learn about how to put it to action can give you a major leg up.
 Matt O’Malley put it best, so we’ll let him close it out: “I’m pretty passionate about digital adoption.
 It’s a movement — and it’s growing.”